 Students at Medical University of the Americas dissect cadavers in Gross Anatomy.
 There are typically eight students assigned per cadaver.

-Taking the Medical College Admission Test (MCAT) is required for all applicants who are U.S. citizens, nationals, or permanent residents.
-In addition, it is recommended for all other applicants and specifically required from those students who meet any of the following three conditions:
+The Medical College Admission Test (MCAT) is required for all applicants who are U.S. citizens, nationals, or permanent residents.
+In addition, it is strongly encouraged for all other applicants and specifically required from those students who meet any of the following three conditions:

 - Students with outdated required science coursework (>5 years old)